g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 Finally, HTTP/1.1's limited multiplexing capabilities result in less efficient use of resources, particularly when several requests are being sent at once.

-### HTTP/2: The Transition
+## HTTP/2: The Transition
 When HTTP/2 was released in 2015, it addressed the shortcomings of HTTP/1.1 and added new functionality, which made it a major improvement over HTTP/1.1.
 It improved network resource use by introducing HTTP [streams](https://en.wikipedia.org/wiki/STREAMS), which allowed numerous requests and responses to be multiplexed over a single TCP connection.
 Because HTTP/2 streams are independent, as opposed to HTTP/1.1 pipelining, head-of-line blocking is eliminated, improving performance and lowering latency.

 Furthermore, HTTP/2 added server push functionality, which enables servers to forward resources to clients in advance, improving performance and cutting down on page load times.
 In general, HTTP/2 prioritizes performance, reduced latency, and improved user experience, making it a more reliable and efficient protocol for contemporary web applications.

 HTTP/2 brought significant improvements over HTTP/1.1 by addressing its limitations and introducing new features.
-Here are the key features, strengths, and limitations of HTTP/2:

-**Features:**
+### Features of HTTP/2
 [Multiplexing](https://help.fortinet.com/fadc/4-1-1/html-e/Content/ServerCx/HTTP_Multiplexing.htm#:~:text=HTTP%20multiplexing%20is%20the%20re,multiplexing%20behavior%20to%20multiplexing%20behavior.) for effective resource use, [header compression](https://en.wikipedia.org/wiki/HTTP_compression) for overhead reduction using [HPACK](https://httpwg.org/specs/rfc7541.html), [server push](https://en.wikipedia.org/wiki/HTTP/2_Server_Push) for proactive resource delivery, and [stream prioritization](https://learn.microsoft.com/en-us/windows/win32/wmformat/using-stream-prioritization#:~:text=Stream%20prioritization%20enables%20you%20to,dropped%20to%20provide%20uninterrupted%20playback.) for better resource allocation and enhanced user experience are all introduced by HTTP/2.

-**Strengths:**
+### Strengths of HTTP/2
 It adds multiplexing, which lowers latency and boosts efficiency by enabling several requests and responses to be transmitted concurrently over a single connection.

 By compressing HTTP headers, HTTP/2 minimizes overhead and allows for faster data transfer and less bandwidth consumption.